jumpinjackie/forge-e33-mod/design/BLACK.md

 Sorcery - Gradient
 Until end of turn, you may play lands and cast Nevron or Gradient spells from your graveyard.
 If a card would be put into your graveyard from anywhere this turn, exile that card instead.
+---
+I know it seems absurd to offer oblivion as recompense, but perhaps that's the outcome we both desire.
+- Renoir
 ```

 [card implementation](../custom/cards/r/renoirs_will.txt)